2014/2015 Federal Direct Parent Loan (PLUS) Information

-- If the parent does not re-apply with a cosigner, it is possible for the student to apply for additional Federal Direct Unsubsidized Loan
+- If the parent is denied, it is possible for the student to apply for additional Federal Direct Unsubsidized Loan

 instead.
 The following Direct Unsubsidized Loan limits may be added to the student borrower's combined Direct Subsidized and Unsubsidized loan limits.

 - Up to $4000 for a first or second year student